The Language of Bargaining: Linguistic Effects in LLM Negotiations: Methodology

 \subsection{Model Settings}

 We evaluate a set of four multilingual LLMs, GPT-4o, GPT-3.5 Turbo, Claude-3-Haiku, Claude-3.5-Haiku.
-Temperature and sampling settings are held constant across all cultural and linguistic conditions.
-Each game is repeated multiple times per condition to observe stable behavioural trends.
+Temperature=0.7 and sampling settings are held constant across all linguistic conditions.
+Each game is repeated thirty times per condition to observe stable behavioural trends.